webrecorder/archiveweb.page/README.md

 3. Run ``yarn run start-electron`` to start the app.

 The Electron App version will open recording in a new window.
 It is is designed to support Flash, better support for IPFS sharing.
-However, it is still in development and may not work yet until the initial release it out.
+However, it is still in development and may not work yet until the initial release is out.

 ### Development workflow